For a long time, therapy has been seen as something women do. Something emotional. Something tender.

 You might wonder:

-• Should I protect the people I love?
-Or is that offensive now?
+Should I protect the people I love?
+Or is that offensive?

-• Where do I fit if I don’t relate to traditional roles or the newer narratives?
+Where do I fit if I don’t relate to traditional roles or the newer narratives of how men are supposed to be?

 For many men, these questions live quietly beneath the surface.
 They don’t always get spoken aloud.